1994 European Parliament election in Portugal

 An election of MEP representing Portugal constituency for the 1994-1999 term of the European Parliament was held on 12 June 1994.
 It was part of the wider 1994 European election.

 In the closest nationwide election in Portuguese history, the Socialist Party (PS) polled just less than 0.5 percent ahead of the Social Democrats (PSD).
-Nonetheless, it was a very strong performance from the Socialists, as they gained 6 percent more than in 1989, and also won three more MEP.
+Nonetheless, it was a very strong performance from the Socialists, as they achieved a 6 percent increase compared to 1989, and also won three more MEPs.
 It was also the first nationwide election victory for the PS since the 1983 general elections.
 At that time, the PSD was in government for nearly 9 years, under Prime Minister Cavaco Silva, but the party suffered little wear.
-The Social Democrats won 34.4 percent of the votes, a gain of more than 1.5 compared with 1989, and were able to hold on to the 9 seats they won in 1989.
+The Social Democrats won 34.4 percent of the votes, a gain of more than 1.5 percent compared with 1989, and was able to hold on to the 9 seats they had from 1989.

-The People's Party (CDS–PP), although losing some ground, was able to win back 3rd place with a very nationalist and anti-Europe speech.
-The CDS–PP won 12.5 percent of the votes, a drop of almost 2 percent, but maintained their 3 seats.
-The Democratic Unity Coalition (CDU) had a very poor performance, falling to 4th place, and losing both share of vote and seats.
-The Communist/Green alliance won just 11 percent of the votes, a drop of 3 percent, and lost one seat from the Ecologist Party "The Greens".
+The People's Party (CDS–PP), although losing some ground, was able to return to 3rd place with a very nationalist and anti-Europe speech.
+The CDS–PP won 12.5 percent of the votes, a drop of almost 2 percent, but held on to their 3 seats.
+The Democratic Unity Coalition (CDU) had a poor performance, falling to 4th place, and losing both share of vote and seats.
+The Communist/Green alliance won just 11 percent of the votes, a drop of 3 percent, and lost the sole seat from the Ecologist Party "The Greens".

 Turnout fell to all-time low levels, with just 35.5 percent of voters casting a ballot.